1. Home

 • Cork Archives (free) Burial registers from seven burial grounds in and around Cork City can be downloaded in pdf format.
 So, too, can the registers for Abbey graveyard in Bantry.
 (Many more are not online but can be accessed in person at the archive.)

-• Dublin City Graveyards (free) has published a series of ebooks on the graveyards and memorials of St James's, St Catherine's, Bully's Acre and Royal Hospital Kilmainham, and the Moravian Cemetery in Whitechurch.
+• Dublin City Graveyards (free) is a collection of ebooks on the graveyards and memorials of St James's, St Catherine's, Bully's Acre and Royal Hospital Kilmainham, and the Moravian Cemetery in Whitechurch.
 Transcriptions and more, by genealogist and tutor Sean J Murphy MA.

-• Buried in Fingal/North Dublin: (free) This interactive site includes a database holding Irish burial registers from 32 cemeteries located in the north of County Dublin.
+• Fingal/North Dublin, buried in: (free) This interactive site includes a database holding Irish burial registers from 32 cemeteries located in the north of County Dublin.

 • Galway Archives (free) has headstone inscriptions for 32 Galway cemeteries, all collected by a volunteer community project.